Sign in

 Residential address information is used and combined with other data to calculate a non-government school community’s capacity to contribute to the costs of schooling.
 This may influence the level of Australian Government recurrent funding for non-government schools.
 The information is also used to inform Australian Government school education policy.

-Most non-government schools are required to complete the collection.
-Schools required to complete the collection will see ‘Address Collection 2023’ listed on the Data Collections dashboard in SchoolsHUB.
+Most non-government schools are required to complete the address collection.
+These schools will see ‘Address Collection 2025’ listed on the data collections dashboard in SchoolsHUB.

 These schools are: